gustaavv/MIT6.824/report/lab3a.md

 ### Optimization

 Never do premature optimization, which, in most of the time, is the piece of code causing bugs.
 Although I know this rule, when I do system design, I tend to fall into this mindset of mixing achieving basic functionality and do optimization.

+### Miscellaneous

+I sometimes met with this error: `race: limit on 8128 simultaneously alive goroutines is exceeded, dying`.
+The error comes from the race detector, so I guess I can leave it there.